goodbyekansas/nedryland/docs/src/components.md

 # Component Types

-There is also a standard set of component types defined in Nedryland.
-The types are described below.
+Nedryland contains a standard set of component types which are described below.
+Further component types can be added in projects by extending _base_ like explained [here](../declare-project.md#extensions).

 ## Services
 A service is a component that has no user interface and instead exposes some sort of a remote API.